avinashborate123/promptlib/development/codereviewangular1.md

 ## Additional Context

 This component is part of a **Micro Frontend (MFE) architecture** using Angular and Module Federation.
-It communicates across multiple MFEs using `CustomEvent`, `sessionStorage`, and shared services (`globalEvent`, `AuthorizationService`).
+It communicates across multiple MFEs using `CustomEvent`, `sessionStorage`, and sharedservices (`globalEvent`, `AuthorizationService`).
 The component may run in **embedded or standalone modes** and requires testing under different environments (local, dev, APT).
 Testing must consider **cross-MFE data flows, environment-based behaviors, and workbench integration contexts** to ensure robust UT coverage.

-##Prompt Library
+## Prompt Library

 ✅ Ensure **100% coverage** on:
 - All **public methods, properties, and lifecycle hooks**